 Now I do want to mention one issue you could potentially run into when removing your RV furniture.
 Sometimes the furniture is covering up mechanical parts of the RV, like in this motorhome owned by Roi and Bill McGuire, a couple who turned their jackknife sofa into a custom daybed (you can see more photos of their project in this article):

 If that’s the case in your RV, you might have to get creative with a new way to cover these parts, keeping in mind that you may need to provide ventilation or easy access for potential repairs.

 In another blog post I wrote about how a couple removed their corner bunks and converted the space into an office, I shared some pictures of ways they worked around this very issue by building a wood box to cover an electrical panel and a half-wall to disguise a pipe that ran across the floor:

 But even if you have to come up with a similar solution, it may be worth it for the additional space and new furniture options!

-Or, if you’re just looking for a different type of sofa to replace your jackknife sofa with, you can find some ideas in this article:
+If you’re just looking for a different type of sofa to replace your jackknife sofa with, you can find some ideas in my article about replacement RV Sofas: